Detailed Statistics from the 'Get Data Out' programme > Data

-In order to fulfil its duty as a public health agency responsible for cancer prevention and control in England, the National Cancer Registration and Analysis Service of Public Health England is expected to produce evidence about cancer incidence, diagnosis, treatment and survival.
-We fulfil this critical function with a range of outputs, including official statistics, reports, and support for public health research on cancer.
+In order to fulfil its role as the data custodian for the health and care system, it is NHS Digital’s responsibility to support healthcare research and improve the information available to clinicians and system leaders.
+This includes evidence about cancer incidence, diagnosis, treatment and survival.
+The National Disease Registration Service fulfils this critical function with a range of outputs, including official statistics, open data, reports, and support for public health research on cancer.

-As part of this broader mission, the Get Data Out (GDO) programme has produced key cancer statistics for small groups of patients; these outputs are meant for use by patients, the public and any general user, and anonymisation standards are designed in to these outputs by aggregation at the outset.
+As part of this broader mission, the Get Data Out (GDO) programme has produced key cancer statistics for small groups of patients; these outputs are made available to patients, the public and any general user, and anonymisation standards are designed in to these outputs by aggregation at the outset.

 Download Get Data Out (GDO) tables

 |GDO_data_wide.csv||A collated .csv file of all the latest statistics in wide format (one row for each group of patients, with all statistics for that group as columns)|

 |GDO_data_thin.csv||A collated .csv file of all the latest statistics in thin format (one row for each statistic, with each group of patients having many rows of data)|

 |GDO_metadata.csv||A .csv file with the metadata for each statistic including full descriptions and units|

 |GDO_releases.csv||A .csv file listing the releases that make up the Get Data Out table, including release dates and lists of documentation|